2022 Broadway St

 Opened – 2012

 Service – Vesta had surprisingly very good service.
 It was rare to see this in a restaurant outside of San Francisco.
 The server was friendly and helpful.

 Verdict – Vesta impressed us with very good service and food, making it a no-brainer if you are in the area.
 We will definitely be back to try out more dishes.
-Also consider Donato in Redwood City.
+The quality of the food is similar to many San Francisco California Italian spots.
+Also consider Donato and nearby LV Mar in Redwood City.

 Vesta Signature Dishes – Sausage Honey Pizza

 Vesta’s Menu includes 4 salads, 7 small plates, 6 red pizza pies and 7 white pies.
 The menu changes from time to time.
 Desserts are few.